 Americans with Disabilities Act Accessible Guidelines including Public Right-of Way Accessible Guidelines.

 Using computers and related software applications;

-Communication, interpersonal skills as applied to interaction with coworkers, supervisor, the general public, etc. sufficient to exchange or convey information and to receive work direction.
+Communicating in order to interact with co-workers, supervisor, and the general public at a level sufficient to exchange or convey information and to receive work direction.